nasif-co/Asterism/Code Descriptions/Server.md

 	   	globalPosition = parseInt(words[3],10); //Save the position as an int.
 This will trigger sendPosition()
 ```

 This part states that if the message is not a FINAL message but rather an 'STR' or Struggle Message, we must act the same way as if it were a FINAL message, except for the owner line.
-By changing the owner to COORD, the message will reach all controller, including the original sender.
+By changing the owner to COORD, the instruction will be followed by all controllers, including the original sender.

 ```js
 else if(words[0]=="CON"){ //Else if the message is received during the movement of a slider